lorinkoz/django-pgschemas/docs/settings.md

 Default: `False`

 By default, the search path is set every time a database cursor is required.
-In some intense situations, this could ralentize the queries.
+In some intense situations, this could slow down the queries.
 Set to `True` to limit the number of calls for setting the search path.

 ## `PGSCHEMAS_ORIGINAL_BACKEND`